-Correct Answers - a) text-dependent, b) text-dependent, c) not text-dependent, d) not text-dependent a) A student would need to go back to the text and understand the main idea in order to answer this question.b) This question requires that students find specific pieces of evidence ("details from the article") from the text in order to respond.
+Correct Answers - a) text-dependent, b) text-dependent, c) not text-dependent, d) not text-dependent a) A student would need to go back to the text to identify which information helps one to best understand the word "surplus."

 Text-dependent questions are questions that can only be answered by referring to evidence provided in the text.
 Text-dependent questions help students analyze and delve into a text.
 This question asks teachers to identify questions that are text-dependent.
 To learn more about creating and evaluating text-dependent questions, visit: http://achievethecore.org/text-dependent-questions.